 It’s located on Galang Island but there aren’t road routes to the resort unless you’re planning to offroad or take a bike.
-Kiki Beach has an inclusive boat ride that picks you up from Citi Rasa Seafood, Rempang Island.
-Does sound like an exotic resort, doesn’t it?
-Well, here goes all about the Kiki Beach resort review!
+Kiki Beach has an inclusive boat ride that picks you up from Citi Rasa Seafood, Rempang Island, and makes a trip around some of Batam’s islands.

 Kiki Beach Resort Review

 Kiki Beach Resort is no doubt one of the best resorts I’ve visited in Batam.
-The quiet air, the friendly staff, food, kayaking and quad bikes, and the aesthetic villa interiors – it’s all worth it!
+The quiet air, the friendly staff, the food, kayaking and quad bikes, and the aesthetic villa interiors – it’s all worth it!
 Even the beach sands are great to walk in, but the water isn’t somewhere where kids can plunge into.

 Our Sea Villa Stay

 There are two villa availabilities – the first on land facing a small lake and the other upon the sea waters with bridge walkways to each villa here.
-No doubt, everyone would want to stay over the waters with the deck view facing the beach sand and sea waves below – and that’s where we stayed!
+Undoubtedly, everyone would want to stay over the waters with the deck view facing the beach sand and sea waves below – and that’s where we stayed!

-Speaking of the villa set up, a simple outdoor seating area welcomes you with a table, a couple of chairs, a waterproof polyester over them, and a hammock.
+Speaking of the villa setup, a simple outdoor seating area welcomes you with a table, a couple of chairs, a waterproof polyester over them, and a hammock.

-Upon entering, was a large hexagonal tent with a four-poster canopy bed at the back, a sofa (almost like a single bed) on the side, and comfortable yellow lamps.
-With the villa actually being a large air-conditioned tent, the ceiling was pointed inwards towards the middle, with a pretty chandelier hanging below it.
+Upon entering, there was a large hexagonal tent with a four-poster canopy bed at the back, a sofa (almost like a single bed) on the side, and comfortable yellow lamps.
+With the villa being a large air-conditioned tent, the ceiling was pointed inwards towards the middle, with a pretty chandelier hanging below it.

-Another post for you to read: Abang Island Snorkeling: A Crazy 1 Day Trip!
+Another post for you to read: Abang Island Snorkeling: A Crazy 1-Day Trip!

 There were other elegant small items like the open closet, a kettle, and a minibar all in one piece.
 There were tables and a large wooden umbrella holder at the entrance.